awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateExperience.md

 The following data is returned in JSON format by the service\.

  ** [Id](#API_CreateExperience_ResponseSyntax) **   <a name="Kendra-CreateExperience-response-Id"></a>
-The identifier for your created Amazon Kendra experience\.
+The identifier of your Amazon Kendra experience\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`